YochevedPhilip/c-palindrome-checker/README.md

 # Palindrome Checker in C

 This project contains a C program that checks whether a given string is a palindrome.
-The program ignores spaces and tab characters when checking.
+The program ignores spaces and tab characters when comparing characters.

 ---

 ## Features

 - Reads input string (up to 80 characters)
-- Strips trailing newline (`\n`) from input
+- Removes trailing newline character
-- Skips spaces and tabs when comparing characters
+- Skips spaces and tabs while comparing
 - Prints whether the string is a palindrome or not

 ---